 The current innkeepers have been at Martin Hill for 2 and a half years so far.
 Apparently, most innkeepers only last about ten years in this demanding job, but at Martin Hill they’re planning to buck the trend and hopefully stay in Portsmouth for many years to come.

-There is a big network of trails in this area and you can do all kinds of hiking here.
-I went to Mount Major, which is one of the most popular local hikes.
-From Meredith it’s about a 30-minute drive south.
+From Meredith, it’s about a 30-minute drive south.
 The trailhead is off of Route 11 before you reach Alton and you’ll see a brown sign that indicates the turn-off.

 The hike is not easy, but not strenuous either.
 Don’t pay attention to the signs at the bottom informing you that “Mt.
 Major is not an easy hike”.
 It’s technically true but you don’t need to be intimidated either.
 Bring water and a warmer layer since there’s a lot of wind at the top.